 Kia e-Niro range, battery & charging

-If our experience of living with the Hyundai Kona is anything to go by, the e-Niro should do 260 miles in normal use
+If our experience of living with the Hyundai Kona is anything to go by, the longer-range version of the Kia e-Niro should do 260 miles in normal use

 Kia e-Niro range

-A 7.2kW charger – like a home wallbox or public charge point – will do the same in around 10 hours, while a 50kW rapid charger (usually found at motorway services) should give you an 80% charge in an hour and 15 minutes – or 57 minutes for the 39kWh battery.
+A 7.2kW home wallbox will do the same in around 10 hours, while a 50kW rapid charger (usually found at motorway services) should give you an 80% charge in an hour and 15 minutes – or 57 minutes for the 39kWh battery.
 The e-Niro is also capable of taking a 100kW charge, which will do the same top-up in under an hour, regardless of battery size.

 In This Review

 - 1VerdictThe Kia e-Niro is our favourite electric family car.
 It's a great SUV with up to 282 miles of driving range, plus stacks of standard equipment